ConfettiFX/The-Forge/README.md

 ## Release 1.54 - February 2nd, 2024 - Remote UI Control | Shader Server | Visibility Buffer | Asset Pipeline | GPU Config System | macOS/iOS | Lots more ...
 Our last release was in October 2022.
 We were so busy that we lost track of time.
 In March 2023 we planned to make the next release.
-We started testing and fixing and improving code up until today.
+We started testing and fixing and improving the code up until today.
 The amount of improvements coming back from the -most of the time- 8 - 10 projects we are working on where so many, it was hard to integrate all this, test it and then maintain it.
 To a certain degree our business has higher priority than making GitHub releases but we realize that letting a lot of time pass makes it substantially harder for us to get the whole code base back in shape, even with a company size of nearly 40 graphics programmers.
-So we cut down functional or unit tests, so that we have less variables.
+So we cut down functional or unit tests, so that we have fewer variables.
 We also restructured large parts of our code base so that it is easier to maintain.
-One of the constant maintenance challenges were the macOS / iOS run-time (More about that below).
+One of the constant maintenance challenges was the macOS / iOS run-time (More about that below).
 We invested a lot in our testing environment.
 We have more consoles now for testing and we also have a much needed screenshot testing system.
 We outsource testing to external service providers more.
 We removed Linux as a stand-alone target but the native Steamdeck support should make up for this.
 We tried to be conservative about increasing API versions because we know on many platforms our target group will use older OS or API implementations.
 Nevertheless we were more adventurous this year then before.
 So we bumped up with a larger step than in previous years.
 Our next release is planned for in about four weeks time.
 We still have work to do to bring up a few source code parts but now the increments are much smaller.